gellati/oda-kapa-api/README.md

 ## configuration

 location of the api file can be modified in the `app.js` and `package.json` files (at least according to [this](https://github.com/swagger-api/swagger-node/issues/373))

+The app.js file contains the variables `configDir` and `swaggerFile` which can be used to define the location and name of own swagger file.

+In the `package.json` file the environmental variable `swagger_swagger_fileName` should be set to the directory where the swagger file is located.